oceanprotocol/docs/content/tutorials/marketplace-publish-data-asset.md

 ## Tutorial

-### Connecting wallet and navigating to the publish page
+### Connect wallet and navigate to the publish page

 1. Go to <a href="https://v4.market.oceanprotocol.com " target="_blank">Ocean Market</a>